mishareyes/rescuealerts/README.md

-# My Personal Project
+# My Personal Project, August 2021

 ## A Disaster Rescue Alert Application

 This app was inspired by a deficit I saw in the disaster rescue responses of different areas in the Philippines.
-Last year, when **Typhoons Ulysses and Rolly (a.k.a.
+Last 2019, when **Typhoons Ulysses and Rolly (a.k.a.
 Typhoons Vamco and Goni) hit the Philippines**, posts of people in need of rescue flooded my social media timelines.
 These posts would contain important information regarding the rescuees such as an exact location, contact number, or whether they were with an injured or elderly person.